Information about your Distance Contract pursuant to the European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004

 The current variable interest rate is 16.2% APR but is subject to change.
 The actual interest rate applicable to the overdraft facility will be set out in the overdraft facility letter but is subject to change.
 Rate quoted is correct as at 25th August 2011.
 An overdraft facility fee of €30 applies on negotiation and annual renewal.
-Overlimit item charges are payable where an account exceeds the agreed overdraft permission; full details of these charges are available from any Bank of Ireland branch.
+Referral item charges are payable where an account exceeds, or further exceeds, the agreed overdraft limit or has an unauthorised overdraft where no overdraft limit has been agreed.
+Full details of these charges are available from any Bank of Ireland Branch.
 In addition, an interest surcharge of 0.6% per month (7.2% per annum), will apply to the amount in excess in these circumstances.
 Where an account does not revert to credit for at least 30 days during the 12 month period commencing on the date of sanction or any subsequent 12 month period, an interest surcharge of 0.75% per annum will be charged retrospectively on the average full overdraft balance.
 Surcharge interest is payable at the same time and in the same manner as the regular interest charge, currently quarterly.
-Overlimit item charges and surcharge interest apply to the statement, or uncleared, balance.
+Referral item charges and surcharge interest apply to the statement, or uncleared, balance.

 Your Right to Cancel an Overdraft: